 - I always dice my hard-boiled eggs using a trusty egg slicer.
 I slice the egg in the intended direction and then lift and hold the slices together, open the egg slicer, turn the egg 90 degrees, and slice it in the other direction.
 If I want even smaller pieces, I repeat this step a third time, though it gets a little trickier holding the egg together with each rotation. 😉

-- Feel free to stir in a few stalks of chopped celery or half of a diced onion, if you like.
+- Feel free to stir a few stalks of chopped celery or half of a diced onion into your tuna macaroni salad, if you like.
 If you're feeling fancy, you could even toss in some capers!

 This Tuna Pasta Salad is nothing fancy, y'all, but it's a classic and a family favorite.